quinta-feira, 28 de junho de 2018

 On the contrary of Armourfast the BPM PzIII's bring all details already printed in the models.
 The detail is not as fine as the plastic models but they are also getting better and better.
 Additions are the usual crew (old Esci from their King Tiger), stowage and antenna.

 The IBG new Pz II A are very accurate and as easy to build as Armourfast even if with more parts to glue.
 Additions as above with crewman from PSC.
-These models will join the shelf of the 6th Panzer Division as this early model of the Pz II was still being used along side the Pz 35(t) of this big unit in the French campaign of 1940.
+These models will join the shelf of the 6th Panzer Division as this early model of the Pz II was still being used alongside the Pz 35(t) in this big unit of the French campaign of 1940.

 The 75mm IG of Zvezda had a third crewman from Airfix with new head from PSC as the original head had a canvas cover for later campaigns.

 Another of the same extra crew can be seen on this 20mm AA gun stand from Zvezda.

 The BMW R-12's from Zvezda are little treasures of plastic engineering.
 I only took out some of the Mg's and made new arms of Milliput for its crew.